dariaadaria/changenow-api-bugs/README.md

 # changenow-api-bugs
 We're ready to make ChangeNOW API better.
-Leave your bug reports there.
+You can submit new bugs and join discussions there.